Peter-T-Ruehr/WDQ_2_CSV_converter/README.md

   * run the conversion script via the command ``python WDQ_2_CSV.py`` in the command prompt

  ## Operating systems
- Tested with Python 3.9 on a Windows 10 machine for files recorded with a DATAQ DI-149 data acquisition device and the WinDaq Waveform Browser.
+ Tested with Python 3.9 on a Windows 10 machine for files recorded with a DATAQ DI-149 data acquisition device.